4km3/hms/docs/day1/containers/slides/containers.md

 ---

 ### Docker
-Docker is a container framework used to develop, deploy and execute dockerized app's.
+Docker is a container ecosystem used to develop, deploy and execute dockerized app's.
 - Docker Engine: API and client docker components.
 - Docker Trusted Registry: Docker repository where save, push and pull docker images.
 - Docker Hub: Docker registry official service.
-Could code autobuilds from github y bitbucket.
+Could code autobuilds from github and bitbucket.
 - Docker Machine: Tool to deploy hosts in distinct providers.
 - Docker Compose: Tool to deploy multi docker services.

 ---

-#### First steeps
+#### First steps

 - Docker service can run in every linux distro (debian, ubuntu, coreos, centos, rancheros,...)
 - Docker daemon listen by default in a unix socket /var/run/docker.sock.
 Also can listen in a network ports 2375 and/or 2376 (ssl).
-- Local connection: Executing the command in a machine running the daemon.
+- Local: Executing in a machine running the daemon.
-- Remote: Executing the command in a remote machine not running the daemon.
+- Remote: Executing from a remote machine not running the daemon.

 ```
 export DOCKER_HOST=tcp://<host>:<port>; docker <command> ||